xinwhyi/yolo-tf2/README.md

         train      Create new or use existing dataset and train a model evaluate   Evaluate a trained model
         detect     Detect a folder of images or a video

+    Use yolotf2 <command> -h to see more info about a command

+    Use yolotf2 -h to display all command line options

 <!-- DESCRIPTION -->
 ## **Description**